Artur Jorge (footballer, born 1972): Braga

+Botafogo

-On 3 April 2024, Artur Jorge became head coach of Campeonato Brasileiro Série A side Botafogo de Futebol e Regatas, who paid €2 million to acquire his services.
-He was officially presented three days later.
-His debut on 14 April was a 3–2 loss away to Cruzeiro Esporte Clube, whose winning goal came in added time.
+On 3 April 2024, Artur Jorge became head coach of Campeonato Brasileiro Série A side Botafogo FR, who paid €2 million to acquire his services; he was officially presented three days later.
+His debut on 14 April was a 3–2 loss away to Cruzeiro EC, whose winning goal came in added time.

 On 30 November 2024, Artur Jorge led his team to win in the Copa Libertadores, defeating fellow Brazilians Clube Atlético Mineiro 3–1 in spite of playing more than 90 minutes with one player less.
 The following month, he gave them their third national title in history, totalling six more points than the previous back-to-back champions SE Palmeiras.

 On 3 January 2025, Botafogo announced Artur Jorge's departure by mutual consent.

+Al-Rayyan

-The following day, he was appointed at Qatar Stars League club Al-Rayyan SC.
+On 4 January 2025, a day after leaving Botafogo, Artur Jorge was appointed at Qatar Stars League club Al-Rayyan SC.
+He achieved a fifth place in his debut campaign.

+Cruzeiro

+Artur Jorge returned to the Brazilian top division in March 2026, on a contract at Cruzeiro running until December 2027.

 Personal life

 Artur Jorge's son, known by the same name, was also a footballer and a defender.
 He also played for Braga.